olisheldon/olisheldon.github.io/_projects/adventofcode23/day_8.md

 ---
 title: Day 8
 description: NOT FINISHED.
-Difficulty ★
+Why does this aDifficulty ★
 layout: nested
 ---